Investigation of the concurrent effects of ALP-photon and ALP-electron couplings in Collider and Beam Dump Searches: Status of ALP searches at colliders and beamdump experiments

 In summary, the concurrent effects of both couplings result in a significant enhancement of the ALP decay width, leading to a reduction of its lifetime and an increase in its production cross-section.
 This effect is clearly seen in the large coupling regions in figure~\ref{fig:gaegaA4subplotsbeamdumpE137}, where the event rate is significantly reduced.
 However, in beam dump experiments, the opening of two decay channels is not an issue since both the displaced dielectron and diphoton final states are considered as a signal.
 Therefore, the branching ratio is less affected compared to electron-positron collider searches.
-Our investigation showed that the concurrent scenario is particularly significant for ALP masses in the MeV to GeV range, especially in beam dump searches.
+We would like to emphasize that while previous ALP studies have considered the combination bounds between ALP-photon and other couplings, such as $g_{a\bar{e}e}g_{a\gamma\gamma}$ as discussed in~\cite{Xiao:2022rxk}, $g^{\text{eff}}_{aN}g_{a\gamma}$ in~\cite{DiLuzio:2021qct}, $g^{\text{eff}}_{aN}g_{ae}$ in~\cite{EDELWEISS:2018tde} and more, our current work does not specifically address these bounds.
+The reason for this is that previous studies primarily focused on the stellar and astrophysics constraints, which are applicable to ALPs with masses lighter than the eV scale.
+In contrast, our study is centered around the MeV to GeV energy range, where beamdump and collider searches provide the dominant limits and have not been covered in any experiments.
+However, we acknowledge that the combination of these bounds could play a crucial role in future experiments that are capable of exploring the simultaneous effects of multiple couplings.
+Therefore, it is worth considering the interplay between different coupling bounds when designing future experiments.
+In the end, our investigation showed that the concurrent scenario is particularly significant for ALP masses in the MeV to GeV range, especially in beam dump searches.
 The parameter space for ALP survival has two regions, one where both couplings are very small and the other where one of the couplings is very large.